backdrop-contrib/reference/README.md

 * changing an existing field value
 * display value on entity view
 * required field cannot be blank
+* default value entered in the instance form

 ### To merge into core: